breakerbay/checker-html/README.md

 Defines the main articles of the Checker Html projects.
 Articles equate to Svelte components, i.e. .svelte files

+## Pre Css Grid
+This branch is prior to adding code from the book 'The New CSS Layout' by Rachel Andrew

 ## Articles
 Components:
 * [Checker Projects](#checker-projects)